 I am a scientist at Lawrence Berkeley National Laboratory (LBNL), Berkeley, CA, and my research is geared towards coupling novel instruments and approaches to synchrotron radiation to perform cutting edge work in chemical physics and physical chemistry.
-I did my doctoral work at University of Cambridge, England and was a postdoctoral research fellow at Universities of Leicester & Manchester in England and at the Max Planck Institute in Gottingen, Germany before joining LBNL in 1995.
-My focus is to understand and map the physical and chemical principles that govern complicated phenomena in nature.
-My goal is to gain a molecular level understanding of alternative carbon neutral energy sources and global climate change, which has led me to work in the fields of imaging and biological mass spectrometry, atmospheric and environmental chemistry, and dynamics of combustion processes.
-My current interests include: ultrafast photon science incorporating lasers with synchrotron radiation to probe charge and proton transfer dynamics in solvated systems, correlated imaging mass spectrometry/fluorescence microscopy platforms for microbiology and developing new spectroscopic and imaging tools to probe dynamics.
+My current interests include: lasers with synchrotron radiation to probe charge and proton transfer dynamics in solvated systems, imaging mass spectrometry/fluorescence microscopy for microbiology and developing new spectroscopic and imaging tools to probe dynamics.
 A short version of my 19 years at LBNL can be found here, and a formal CV here.